 - Hospitality & Tourism

 - Human Services

 - Science Technology, Engineering & Mathematics (STEM)

 - Transportation, Distribution & Logistics

-Admission to these programs is based on four components:
+Admission to these programs is based on these components:

 - Student interest

-- Aptitude as evidenced in successful completion of prerequisite courses and performance-based assessments, and score on program preparedness rubric
+- Aptitude as evidenced in successful completion of prerequisite courses, performance-based assessments, and score on program preparedness rubric

 - Age/grade level appropriateness